smeha/rails-campaign-manager/README.md

 ## Usage

+For simple prefilled inputs, use test seeds provided by me: `rails db:seed`

 ### Unfinished API
 Requires csrf token, in order to check the logged in
 * GET `/getuserid` - gets users ID